-Do not pay more fees and taxes than necessary
+Do not pay more transfer fees, stamp duty and taxes than necessary

 LAND OFFICE transfer tax of immovable property (land, house, condominium)

-Note; Land office transfer fees and taxes are collected when the real property transfer is registered.
+Note; Land office transfer fees and taxes are collected when the real property transfer is registered and the Land Office will issue a receipt (sample) for these payments.
 The appraised value or government assessed value (land valuation) is set by the Land Department and Treasury Department and adjusted every 4 years with the last valuation in 2011 for the period 01-01-2012 to 01-01-2016.
-The appraised government values on which fees and taxes are based will be higher from january 2012 - read more...
+The appraised government values on which fees and taxes are based will be higher from January 2012 - read more...

 Income Tax calculator: Thailand Revenue Department's website tax calculator (Thai language)